FGMEMBERS/B-52F/B-52F-readme.txt

 IL Mode
 -------
-The IL (automatic instrument landing) mode will attempt to get the a/c on the nav1 ILS heading & then follow it, configure it for landing and get it on to the glideslope.
-The heading is switched off at 400ft agl because at many airports, depending on where the ils equipment is located, you can find yourself veering off before you get on the runway.
+The IL (automatic instrument landing) mode will attempt to get the a/c on the nav1 ILS heading & then follow it, configure the a/c for landing and get it on to the glideslope, follow the glide-slope down and perform a landing.
+Both the front and rear landing gear will be correctly aligned for any cross-winds but you will need to steer the front gear as the rear gear are aligned with the fuselage during the roll-out.

-I suggest using the keyboard, first, to center the controls and then just make very small adjustments (typically a quick touch of either the left or right arrow key, immediately followed by the opposite key to re-center), basically to keep the wings level.
-You shouldn't actually need to steer the aircraft at this point because it _should_ be pretty well lined up.

 The engines and elevator, however, will remain under the control of the auto-landing script until touchdown.